-8 The fourth principle is that the on-bill repayment charges are treated 9 as equivalent to the utility's regulated transmission and distribution charges 10 and receive 'equal payment priority.
-This is consistent with the other 11 principles that utilities should be no worse off by adopting this program, as I 12 will discuss later in my testimony.
-This requirement will result in lower 13 financing rates than would otherwise be available.
+The fourth principle is that the on-bill repayment charges are treated as equivalent to the utility's regulated transmission and distribution charges and receive equal payment priority.
+This is consistent with the other principles that utilities should be no worse off by adopting this program, as I will discuss later in my testimony.
+This requirement will result in lower financing rates than would otherwise be available.

-14 Q. WHAT BENEFITS WOULD AN OBR PROGRAM PROVIDE?
+Q. WHAT BENEFITS WOULD AN OBR PROGRAM PROVIDE?

-15 A. The benefits of OBR include:
+A. The benefits of OBR include:

-Customer access to lower-cost capital for energy efficiency or renewable energy improvements (OBR loans often come at lower interest rates because of the credit enhancing impact of tying the loan to the customer's utility bill);

-- Acceleration of clean energy investments and emissions reductions; - Deferral or elimination of new generation capacity and reduced use of higher-cost generation for ratepayers. - No direct costs to taxpayers or ratepayers;
+- Customer access to lower-cost capital for energy efficiency or renewable energy improvements (OBR loans often come at lower interest rates because of the credit enhancing impact of tying the loan to the customer's utility bill); - Acceleration of clean energy investments and emissions reductions; - Deferral or elimination of new generation capacity and reduced use of higher-cost generation for ratepayers. - No direct costs to taxpayers or ratepayers;

-- Reduced program costs through a scalable platform and standardized
+1 Reduced program costs through a scalable platform and standardized 2 processes; and 3 • Job creation.

-processes; and

-- Job creation.

 4 Q. WHAT IMPACT WOULD OBR HAVE ON THE COMPANY'S BAD 5 DEBT LOSSES?

-OBR should reduce the Company's bad debt losses.
-I have attached A. 6 Copithorne Exhibit 1 to demonstrate this.
-The exhibit demonstrates two 7 scenarios.
-In the first scenario, the customer makes full payment of the 8 9 electric bill.
+6 A. OBR should reduce the Company's bad debt losses.
+I have attached 7 Copithorne Exhibit BC-2 to demonstrate this.
+The exhibit demonstrates two 8 scenarios.
+In the first scenario, the customer makes full payment of the 9 electric bill.
 The Company is not harmed by the on-bill repayment program 10 because the customer has paid in full.
-In the second scenario, the customer makes a partial payment, paying one-half of the amount due on the electric 11 bill.
-The Company is not harmed by the on-bill repayment program because 12 13 the energy efficiency project has reduced the customer's monthly electric bill and the partial payment results in a smaller loss for the Company than would 14 have occurred without the energy efficiency project.
-15 but suggested that it may be included in the discussions of the Market Development Working Group.
+In the second scenario, the customer 11 makes a partial payment, paying one-half of the amount due on the electric 12 bill.
+The Company is not harmed by the on-bill repayment program because 13 the energy efficiency project has reduced the customer's monthly electric bill 14 and the partial payment results in a smaller loss for the Company than would 15 have occurred without the energy efficiency project.
 16 Q. HAVEOEC AND EDF PROPOSED AN ON-BILL REPAYMENT 17 PROGRAM IN OTHER REGULATORY PROCEEDINGS?

-A. Yes.
-Most recently, during the Commission's Investigation of Ohio's Retail Electric Service Market (12-3151-EL-COI), OEC requested that the Commission adopt OBR to finance energy efficiency and renewable electricity generation projects.
-However, in its recent Finding and Order the Commission denied that request as outside of the scope of the Investigation,
+18 Α. Yes.
+Most recently, during the Commission's Investigation of Ohio's Retail 19 Electric Service Market (12-3151-EL-COI), OEC requested that the 20 Commission adopt OBR to finance energy efficiency and renewable 21 electricity generation projects.
+However, in its recent Finding and Order the 22 Commission denied that request as outside of the scope of the Investigation,